 Is it possible to add ‘parental controls’ to apple products like the kids’ iPhones and iPads?

 Yes, within the F-Secure SAFE there is an application for iPhones, iPads.
-It’s a separate web browser which replaces the standard Safari one and allows the parent to configure a profile based on the child’s age.
+It’s a separate web browser that replaces the standard Safari one and allows the parent to configure a profile based on the child’s age.
 It is easy to set up.

 How can we make Youtube ‘safe and appropriate’ for different ages?
 Some of the best Yout – thus my 3-year-old, along with our 11, 12, 14 and 16-year-olds all watch it.